icopy-site/awesome/docs/awesome/free-for-dev.md

 ## Code Search and Browsing

-  * [tabnine.com](https://www.tabnine.com/) — Tabnine helps developers create better software, faster by providing insights learned from all the code in the world.
-Plugin available.
   * [libraries.io](https://libraries.io/) — Search and dependency update notifications for 32 different package managers, free for open source
   * [Namae](https://namae.dev/) - Search across various websites like github,gitlab,heroku,netlify and many more for availabilty of your project name.
   * [searchcode.com](https://searchcode.com/) — Comprehensive text-based code search, free for Open Source